NorthStarUAS/ImageAnalysis/README.md

    So if you are reading this and interested in this field, talk to me!
 Where do people discuss these topics?
 Should we start our own forum?

+# Brief Overview

+This image analysis toolset started as two independent efforts to build a better (faster, free-er, more robust) image stitching system for aerial surveying compared to what was commercially available.
+As a consequence of personel changes and project evolution, portions of these two efforts were combined and then a large amount of subsequent work has been performed.
+'A lot' has been learned in the mean time, not limited to: how hard the problem is, how good the commercial tools actual are, mastering many techniques and strategies related to the underlying task of image stitching, applying these techniques to some loosely related, but interesting problems.

+The project goals remain:

+- develop a quality open-source image stitching an scene reconstruction tool chain that is appropriate for examination (education) and modification (research use.)

+- leverage well known building blocks including python, opencv, numpy, and scipy.

+- continue to develop and refine offshoot projects that support our UAS Lab projects: such as EKF validation, augmented reality, movie + flight data time correlation.

+- develop extensions and improvements in support of ongoing research project.
+(Such as: invasive species surveys, mapping, and ground truthing.)

+# Road Map

+Briefly, near term development goals include:

+- Finalizing a simple scene rendering system that leverages the optimized surface and optimzed camera poses to correctly place all images.

+- Migration towards (support of) python3

+Medium term development goals include:

+- A scene exploration tool that knows all the views covering any point, can geolocate any selected point in an image, can import/export shape files or feature databases for map creation or validation.

+- Continued exploration of machine vision strategies for automatically identifying/locating items of interest in imagery.
+(Such as: oriental bittersweet.)

+Wish list items:

+- The current code optimizes the 'sparse' mesh, but does not do dense mesh reconstruction.
+It would be interesting to explore dense mesh generation for creating detailed DEM's and exact orthophotos.
+This is a core strength of commercial image stitching tools, but perhaps not necessary for every aerial survey application.

+  The most important objective is to answer questions like "Where is all the oriental bittersweet in the survey area?"
+A pretty picture, an orthorphoto, or a DEM may not always be the best tool to help answer that question, while other customized approaches may do better.

+- I would love to see a community of interested tinkerers grow up around this project.
+I think there are many important concepts and strategies here that have far ranging uses and implications.
+It would be great to keep a light shining on this area so the expertise doesn't get entirely buried inside the caves of the commercial world.

+# Code Layout

 ## 3rd_party

    Home to 3rd party code that needs modifications or adjustments to